docker/docs/content/admin/organization/_index.md

 To create an organization, see [Create your organization](../organization/orgs.md).

-Learn how to administer an organization using Docker Admin in the following sections.
+Learn how to administer an organization in the following sections.

 {{< grid >}}